THE RISE OF SLOW TRAVELING

 Get a Job

 Part-time jobs are pretty easy to find, there is always someone hiring.
 The only time you need to make sure you can find work beforehand is when you are going to a place where you cannot speak the language.
+There are plenty of resources available online for job hunting, from part-time work to full-time.

 See if there are some remote options or jobs that will allow you to get something in exchange that is not money.
 Getting free meals, for example, is a great way to minimize costs.